nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 {% endhighlight %}

 ### Macro for queue/array conversion
+Note that these conversions below can be easily achieved by using streaming operator.

 {% highlight c %}

-// note that these conversion below can be easily achieved by using streaming operator.
+//
 //
 `define ARRAY_TO_QUEUE(ARR,ARR_SIZE, QUEUE) \
       QUEUE.delete(); \